Van der Waals force: Force contributions

-Hereby, different texts may refer to a different spectrum of interactions using the term "van der Waals force".
-Typically, contributions (1) and (4) are considered as van-der-Waals forces, excluding effects from permanent multipoles as described in (2) and from permanent polarization in (3).
-However, some texts describe the van der Waals force as the totality of forces, including repulsion; others mean all the attractive forces (and then sometimes distinguish van der Waals–Keesom, van der Waals–Debye, and van der Waals–London).
+When to apply the term "van der Waals" force depends on the text.
+The broadest definitions include all intermolecular forces which are electrostatic in origin, namely (2), (3) and (4).
+Some authors, whether or not they consider other forces to be of van der Waals type, focus on (3) and (4) as these are the components which act over the longest range.

 All intermolecular/van der Waals forces are anisotropic (except those between two noble gas atoms), which means that they depend on the relative orientation of the molecules.
 The induction and dispersion interactions are always attractive, irrespective of orientation, but the electrostatic interaction changes sign upon rotation of the molecules.
 That is, the electrostatic force can be attractive or repulsive, depending on the mutual orientation of the molecules.
 When molecules are in thermal motion, as they are in the gas and liquid phase, the electrostatic force is averaged out to a large extent because the molecules thermally rotate and thus probe both repulsive and attractive parts of the electrostatic force.

 Random thermal motion can disrupt or overcome the electrostatic component of the van der Waals force but the averaging effect is much less pronounced for the attractive induction and dispersion forces.

 The Lennard-Jones potential is often used as an approximate model for the isotropic part of a total (repulsion plus attraction) van der Waals force as a function of distance.

 Van der Waals forces are responsible for certain cases of pressure broadening (van der Waals broadening) of spectral lines and the formation of van der Waals molecules.
 The London–van der Waals forces are related to the Casimir effect for dielectric media, the former being the microscopic description of the latter bulk property.
 The first detailed calculations of this were done in 1955 by E. M. Lifshitz.
 A more general theory of van der Waals forces has also been developed.

 The main characteristics of van der Waals forces are: